Kanomble/celery_blast/README.md

 # celery_blast
-Reciprocal BLAST web-interface with Django, Celery, Flower, RabbitMQ, E-Direct and BLAST
+Reciprocal BLAST web-interface with Django, Celery, Flower, RabbitMQ, E-Direct, BLAST, Snakemake and Panoptes.
 ## Installation
-Installation can be done with `docker-compose up`.
-This should result into three different images and six containers.
+The application can get installed by submitting the `docker-compose up` command in a terminal window which points to the applications working directory (directory with `docker-compose.yml`).
+The docker client will pull two remotely available images, an image for the PostgreSQL database and an image for the RabbitMQ message broker.
+Additionally, a build process for a third image gets triggered.
+All required software tools are loaded and installed automatically into this third image.
+Next, docker creates six containers named: `celery_blast_X_1` where `X` is an synonym for `panoptes, worker, flower, web, postgres and rabbitmq`.
 If you run into any error during `docker-compose up` or if you recreate the container you need to activate the E-Direct tool.
 This can be achieved by submitting following command inside the docker container:
 ```` Bash
 docker exec -it celery_blast /bin/bash